Use approvals and gates to control your deployment

 To allow gate functions to initialize and stabilize (it may take some time for them to begin returning accurate results), you configure a delay before the results are evaluated and used to determine if the deployment should be approved or rejected.
 For this example, so that you can see a result reasonably quickly, set the delay to a short period such as one minute.

 Choose + Add and select the Query Work Items gate.

 Configure the gate by selecting an existing work item query.
 You can use one of the built-in Azure Pipelines and TFS queries, or create your own query.
 Depending on how many work items you expect it to return, set the maximum and minimum thresholds (run the query in the Work hub if you're not sure what to expect).

-You'll need to open the Advanced section to see the Maximum Threshold setting.
+You'll need to open the Advanced section to see the Lower Threshold setting.
+You can also set an Output Variable to be returned from the gate task.
 For more details about the gate arguments, see Work Item Query task.

 The sampling interval and timeout work together so that the gates will call their functions at suitable intervals, and reject the deployment if they don't all succeed during the same sampling interval and within the timeout period.
 For more details, see Gates.

 For more information about using other types of approval gates, see Approvals and gates.

 Sometimes, you may need to introduce manual intervention into a release pipeline.
 For example, there may be tasks that cannot be accomplished automatically such as confirming network conditions are appropriate, or that specific hardware or software is in place, before you approve a deployment.
 You can do this by using the Manual Intervention task in your pipeline.

 In the release pipeline editor, open the Tasks editor for the QA stage.